alexwitt23/blockchain/README.md

 ## Requirements

-* A: We created a Flask REST API.
+* A: We created multiple Flask REST APIs.
+One for creating/deleting users and creating transactions.
+The other allows you to read the state of the blockchain.

-* B: Backend Node runners that mine
+* B: Backend Node runners that mine the transaction history and resolve conflicts between their copies of the blockchain.

 * C: Redis database to save users, transaction, blockchain

-* D: Strong code organization

 ## Local Development